Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: MATERIALS AND METHODS

 \subsection{Data Pre-Processing}

-Generally, it is proven that if the preprocessing steps are well done, the result for the end-task will be improved \cite{kannan2014preprocessing}.
+Generally, it is proven that if the preprocessing steps are well prepared, the result for the end-task will be improved \cite{kannan2014preprocessing}.
 Therefore, there are steps that were used as case lowering, and stop words removing.
-Fig. \ref{fig:stop_words} shows the statistics for the list of top words removed.
-From the list, all these words are the definition in French, therefore, they do not contribute to the learning representation.
-Besides, all the notes are short narratives and the n-gram length distribution is shown in Fig. \ref{fig:sample_length_dis}, the longest n-gram is over 400 words, but most of the n-gram length distribution is between 50 and 125 words.
-Then, the ratio of the number of samples/number of words per sample is much smaller than 1500, as given by a tutorial for small text classification from \cite{Google_text_clf}.
+From the list, all these words are the definition in French; so, they do not contribute to the learning representation.
+Besides, we did not consider any French linguistic feature as our method is based on uncorrelated words.
+The longest n-gram is over 400 words, but most of the n-gram length distribution is between 50 and 125 words.

-In addition, in medical expression, it is very important to pay attention to negation.
-First, the negation criteria from study \cite{deleger2012detecting} was used for detecting the negative meaning from French notes.
-Then, a negation technique is applied \cite{dubois2017learning}: a term ``neg\_" will is added as a prefix for a term.
-For example, a original notes as ``Patiente \textit{ne suivi pas} pour une cmd en attente d'une greffe cardiaque.
-Respiration plus rapide, mais état général préservé, parents \textit{n'étaient pas} inquiets." will be tagged with a negation transform as: ``Patiente \textbf{\textit{neg\_suivi}} pour une CMD en attente d'une greffe cardiaque.
+In addition, it is essential to pay attention to negation in medical expression.
+First, the negation criteria from the study \cite{deleger2012detecting} were used for detecting the negative meaning from French notes.
+Then, a negation technique is applied \cite{dubois2017learning}: a term ``neg\_" is added as a prefix for a term.
+An example note is ``Patient explique qu'à ce moment là, il \textit{n'était pas} capable de parler et l'air \textit{ne passait pas} au niveau de sa gorge.
+Respiration plus rapide, mais état général préservé, parents \textit{n'étaient pas} inquiets.
+(Patient explained at that time, he was not able to speak and the air did not pass at the level of his throat.
+Breathing faster, but general condition preserved, parents were not worried)".
+The negation will be tagged as: ``Patient explique qu'à ce moment là, il \textbf{\textit{neg\_était}} capable de parler et l'air \textbf{\textit{neg\_passait}} au niveau de sa gorge.
 Respiration plus rapide, mais état général préservé, parents \textbf{\textit{neg\_étaient}} inquiets."